 British Columbia: 1-888-933-3722

 Non-motorized watercraft and water recreational gear

-Visitors and residents launching non-motorized watercraft such as canoes, kayaks, paddleboards, inflatables, and water related gear require a self-certification permit.
+Visitors and residents launching non-motorized watercraft such as canoes, kayaks, paddleboards, inflatables, and water related gear are required to clean, drain and dry their equipment and obtain a self-certification permit.

-- Obtain a self-certification permit for non-motorized watercraft and water recreational gear in Banff National Park
+Clean, drain and dry the watercraft or equipment and complete a self-certification permit for non-motorized watercraft and water recreational gear before recreating in any body of water in Banff National Park.

 - Make sure that non-motorized watercraft and water recreational gear meet the conditions listed on the self-certification form before using these items.